 Carpenter ants are commonly black or dark brown and are often 1 inch long.
 They are a particularly aggressive species and fiercely defend their nests if they are alarmed or feel threatened and they often kill worker ants from other species if they get too close to their nests.

 #2 Bullet Ant

 One of the largest species of ant is the bullet ant which regularly reaches lengths of around 1.2 inches.
 They are found in the rainforests of Central America and South America where they build their nests at the bottom of trees.
 Bullet ants are a reddish-black color and get their name from their extremely painful sting, which has often been likened to that of being shot.
 They also produce poneratoxin which is a neurotoxin and creates paralysis and pain in the affected area.
 Also, bullet ants are one of the main predators of the glasswing butterfly.

-#1: Giant Amazonian
+#1 Giant Amazonian

-The largest ant in the world is the giant Amazonian ant which can reach the impressive size of 1.6 inches in length.
-Found only in South America, these huge ants are happy to live in both the rainforest and in the coastal regions.
+The largest ant in the world is the giant Amazonian ant which can reach an impressive size of 1.6 inches in length.
+Found only in South America, these huge ants are happy to live in both the rainforest and the coastal regions.
 The females are jet black while the males are a dark red color and they can be territorial when faced with other ants.
 The giant Amazonian ants commonly make their nests in the soil and don’t travel much further than 30 feet from them when searching for food.
 They eat a wide variety of plants and insects as well as spiders, snails, and crickets.

 Bonus: The Largest Ant Colony in the World

 The largest ant colony in the world is the Argentine super colony, which measures 3,730 miles (6,004 km) in length.
 The colony stretches from near the city of A Coruna, Spain to near Genoa, on Italy’s coast.